henriksson-lab/bwa-mem2-pure-rs/README.md

 * 2026-04-30: Index generation now as fast as original
 * 2026-04-26: Passing all tests so far, speed on par with original.
 More testing needed though - use on your own risk!

+Anyone interested in BWA-MEM2 might also be interested in [BWA-MEM3](https://github.com/fg-labs/bwa-mem3).
+BWA-MEM3 adds features and has correctness fixes but is in C++; while our BWA-MEM2-RS crate aims to replicate the original BWA-MEM2 C++ codebase behavior faithfully, but in Rust.

 ## This is an LLM-mediated faithful (hopefully) translation, not the original code!

 Most users should probably first see if the existing original code works for them, unless they have reason otherwise.
 The original source